Monash University, Clayton campus: Heritage listings

+The Religious Centre, in building 9 in a central position on the campus, is an ecumenical space for religious groups.
+Completed in 1968, six years after the establishment of the campus, the centre was designed by John Mockridge and funded by the university via the Christian and Jewish communities of Melbourne.
+The circular form of the building is a symbol of unity, eternity and ecumenical feeling.
+With the growth of a significant non-Western student population, the centre has been used by other religious groups, particularly Muslim, Buddhist and Hindu communities.
+A pipe organ, made by Ronald Sharp, was installed in 1978 and is used for organ practice, choir rehearsals, concerts, weddings and funerals.
+The centre has a large central chapel with an altar and centre-aisle, a smaller second chapel, and other rooms and courtyards for various uses.
+Given the ecumenical use of the centre, there is limited religious iconography, although there are some stained-glass windows, designed by Les Kossatz and Leonard French.
+The centre was added to the Victorian Heritage Register on 11 December 2008 in recognition of its architectural, historical, aesthetic and social significance.

 Sport

-The Clayton Campus has the most extensive sporting facilities of any Monash campus.
-These are used by the campus' many sporting clubs, as well as recreationally by staff and students.
+The Clayton campus has the most extensive sporting facilities of any of the university's campuses, used by the campus' many sporting clubs, as well as recreationally by staff and students.

-Facilities at the campus include: five football and cricket ovals (including a pavilion), 12 tennis courts, eight squash courts, a hockey field and pavilion, an American football field, a baseball field and pavilion, 21 badminton and table tennis courts, a martial arts hall, a fencing cage, a boxing studio and ring, a 1500m sq. gym, an aerobics studio and two swimming pools.
+Facilities at the campus include: five football and cricket ovals (including a pavilion), 12 tennis courts, eight squash courts, a hockey field and pavilion, an American football field, a baseball field and pavilion, 21 badminton and table tennis courts, a martial arts hall, a fencing cage, a boxing studio and ring, a 1500 m2 gym, an aerobics studio and two swimming pools.

 Culture

-Clayton Campus plays host to a range of cultural events throughout the year, including plays, musicals, concerts, exhibitions and conferences.

-Notable facilities include the Robert Blackwood Hall (with a capacity of 1600 people), the Alexander Theatre (capacity of 508), the Student Theatre and the Monash University Museum of Art.
+Clayton campus hosts a range of cultural events throughout the year, including plays, musicals, concerts, exhibitions and conferences.
+Notable facilities include the Robert Blackwood Hall (with a capacity of 1,600 people), the Alexander Theatre (capacity of 508), the Student Theatre, and the Monash University Museum of Art.

-The campus has three major academic libraries: the Louis Matheson Library (for arts and commerce), the Hargrave-Andrew Library (for engineering, science and technology) and the Law Library.
+The campus has three major academic libraries: the Louis Matheson Library (for arts and commerce), the Hargrave-Andrew Library (for engineering, science and technology), and the Law Library.
 It is also home to numerous smaller academic libraries, as well as the Student Union Recreational Library (formerly John Medley Library).